yasirbhutta/yasirbhutta.github.io/python/docs/control-flow.md

     - C) 1 2 3
     - D) The code will run indefinitely.

-What will happen if you try to modify the loop variable within the body of a while loop?

-(a) The loop will continue as normal.
-(b) The loop will terminate immediately.
-(c) The loop may behave unexpectedly, depending on how the variable is modified.
-(d) The loop will always run indefinitely.

-What is the correct syntax for a while loop in Python?

-A) while (condition):
-B) while condition {}
-C) while condition:
-D) while (condition) {}

-What is the purpose of the else clause in a while loop?

-(a) To execute a block of code if the loop condition is never true.
-(b) To execute a block of code if the loop completes without being terminated by a break statement.
-(c) To execute a block of code if the loop encounters an error.
-(d) The else clause cannot be used with a while loop.

-What is the difference between pass and return statements in Python?3

-A) pass does nothing and return exits the function
-B) pass exits the function and return does nothing
-C) pass and return both do nothing
-D) pass and return both exit the function
-Answer: A

-How can you create an if-elif-else statement without using elif keyword in Python?2

-A) by using nested if-else statements
-B) by using logical operators with if-else statements
-C) by using multiple if statements with indentation
-D) none of the above
-Answer: A

-What is the difference between break and continue statements in Python?3

-A) break terminates the loop and continue skips the current iteration
-B) break skips the current iteration and continue terminates the loop
-C) break and continue both terminate the loop
-D) break and continue both skip the current iteration
-Answer: A

 What is the benefit of using control structures in programming languages?3